jkulawik/blog/_drafts/discord-alternative.md

 ---

 Come with me on the fruitless journey of trying to find a Discord alternative.
-Preferably free and open source; otherwise the option of self-hosting is welcome.
+Preferably free and open source; the option of self-hosting is welcome.
-I mostly use Discord for interacting with small groups of friends and briefly interacting with larger communities, which are the use-cases I will be evaluating the apps here.
+I mostly use Discord for interacting with small groups of friends and briefly interacting with larger communities, which are the use-cases I had in mind while evaluating the apps here.

 The rationale for moving away from Discord is as follows:
 * Discord can do what it wants with our data,